 Integrating new direct-to-consumer services

-Understand the community you serve.
-Determine what services your patients need.
-Make a plan to ensure your telehealth services are easily accessible by a diverse range of patients with different needs.
+- Understand your patient population.
+There is no one-size-fits-all solution with telehealth.
+Make a plan to ensure your telehealth services are easily accessible to a diverse range of patients with different needs.
+Some things to consider:

 Exploring telehealth technology options

-Tip: Because direct-to-patient care is sometimes provided by a third-party company that specializes in telehealth, it is important that treatment information is shared with the patient’s primary care physician.
-When possible, review files with the patient’s primary-care provider before and after telehealth visits.
+Tip: Because direct-to-patient care is sometimes provided by a third-party company specializing in telehealth, treatment information must be shared with the patient’s primary care physician—review files with the patient’s primary-care provider before and after telehealth visits.

 Understanding telehealth laws and policies